ngvtuan/darg/README.md

 * tests (prefer fast unittests but make sure you cover the risk added by your code, in case of doubt add selenium based test).
 * proper commit message (read http://chris.beams.io/posts/git-commit/)

+Debugging:
+* if a ticket reports a bug, write a failing test to reproduce the issue. then fix the issue and commit working test and fix at once.

 Collab guidelines:
 * ask before you code, if you don't you will fail and your pull request will be rejected